radiakos/Project_MLops_DTU/reports/README.md

 >
 > Answer:

 --- Unfortunately, we did not implement monitoring for our deployed model.
 Monitoring plays a crucial role in ensuring the longevity, stability, and optimal performance of an application throughout its lifecycle.
-Some ways in which monitoring contributes to the longevity of a Machine Learning Operations project are making the project available and reliable, tracking the utilization of resource like CPU, GPU and memory and monitoring potential data drifting that would degrade the model's accuracy.
+Some ways in which monitoring contributes to the longevity of a Machine Learning Operations project are making the project available and reliable, tracking the utilization of resource like CPU, GPU and memory, and monitoring potential data drifting that would degrade the model's accuracy.
 A future improvement for our project would be to use evidently to monitor potential data drifting that would cause a degrade in our model's accuracy and efficiency.
 Furthermore, another future improvement would be to set up an alert system for our deployed project, to monitor the metrics that are important for our model.  ---

 ### Question 24